-Pediatric Dentist in Gainesville, GA Discusses Oral Conscious Sedation & General Anesthesia
+Pediatric Dentist in Gainesville, VA Discusses Oral Conscious Sedation & General Anesthesia

 In the field of pediatric dentistry, there are often many times in which conscious sedation or even general anesthesia is required.
 This may be due to children’s behavioral problems, the complexity or length of treatment required, or basic apprehension about getting dental care.
 While nitrous oxide is typically the first choice for sedation, sometimes it can be difficult to get children to comply with this simple treatment.
 In this case, there are other options for sedation.
 Here are a few methods of oral conscious sedation as well as some facts about general anesthesia.